Updated: Oct 22, 2021

 They've been on my mind and I've made a list to write about.
 It's really stirring up memories of poking around in the kids' section in the library.
 And Walden Books at the mall, RIP.
-I'm a bit of a book hoarder, so I have several of the beat-up old paperbooks from the Scholastic book orders of old.
+I'm a bit of a book hoarder, so I have a few beat-up old paperbooks from Scholastic book orders.

 I've been thinking about some award-winners that I've read, a few as a kid and then more as a librarian.
 One of my goals for this year is to read a little children's literature, because it really can be amazing, but I've hardly read any since I graduated library school.
 Except for a few of the most popular YA series, just to avoid being completely out of the loop.

 Anyway, some of my favorites...

 2000- Bud, Not Buddy by Christopher Paul Curtis

 honor- Our Only May Amelia by Jennifer L. Holm